enisdenjo/graphql-ws/PROTOCOL.md

 <h3 id="successful-connection-initialisation">Successful connection initialisation</h3>

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
+1. _Client_ sends a WebSocket handshake request through HTTP with the sub-protocol: `graphql-transport-ws`
-1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
+1. _Server_ evaluates the request, checks the supported subprotocols and concludes the upgrade with an `101: Switching Protocols` response so accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
-1. _Client_ immediately dispatches a `ConnectionInit` message optionally providing a payload as agreed with the server
+1. _Client_ immediately dispatches a `ConnectionInit` message optionally providing a payload as agreed with the server.
 1. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client on successful connection
-1. _Client_ has received the acknowledgement message and is now ready to request operation executions
+1. _Client_ has received the acknowledgement message and is now ready to request operation executions.
+At this point, both the server and the client can send each other messages whenever they wish for the whole duration of the socket connection

 ### Connection initialisation timeout

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
+1. _Client_ sends a WebSocket handshake request through HTTP with the sub-protocol: `graphql-transport-ws`
-1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
+1. _Server_ evaluates the request, checks the supported subprotocols and concludes the upgrade with an `101: Switching Protocols` response so accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 1. _Client_ does not dispatch a `ConnectionInit` message
 1. _Server_ waits for the `ConnectionInit` message for the duration specified in the `connectionInitWaitTimeout` parameter
 1. _Server_ waiting time has passed